twitchax/blog/source/Azure-PowerShell-Strategy/index.md

 ### Create VM

-In this sample, we show the fact that resource group is a "gray" parameter.<a name="createVmWithGray"></a>
+In this sample, we show the fact that resource group is a "gray" parameter.
+The user has chosen to type out a new resource group name.<a name="createVmWithGray"></a>

 ```powershell
 $ Login-AzAccount